 Enviromat prefers to be in full sun on well-drained soil.

-Using bark or woodchip as a groundcover
+Using bark or woodchip as a groundcover as a grass alternative

 Natural products are always good for the environment.
 You can’t beat living plants for the benefits they bring but if plants are not for you, a bark mulch surface is an OK alternative.
 Use weed control membrane beneath it and be prepared to pluck out an occasional opportunist plant.